link89/dataverse-docker/README.md

 Unlike the official docker project which depends on customized images and docker specified scripts, this solution only depends on artifacts mentioned in the official installation guideline and popular docker base images.
+This project contains all you need to deploy and customize dataverse in docker environment.
-If you are already familiar with the official installation guide, you can easily customize this deployment.
+If you are already familiar with the official installation guide, you can easily customize it to fit your needs.

 ## Getting Started

 ### Download the installation package
 You need to download the following files according to the [official installation guide](http://guides.dataverse.org/en/6.3/installation/prerequisites.html):

 * dvinstall.zip